AspenJames/beanbox/README.md

     $ gem install beanbox

+This gem depends on Ruby version 2.3.3.
+You may need to install [rvm](https://rvm.io) if you have a different version of Ruby installed.
+Run `rvm install 2.3.3` and `rvm use 2.3.3`, then `bundle install` again.

 ## Usage

 Simply run the command `beanbox` in your terminal to see a list of the top four best selling coffees on Beanbox.co as well as their price.
 Type in a coffee's list number and press enter to see more detailed information about that specific coffee.

 ## Development